 Talia Schaffer is a professor of English at Queens College CUNY and the Graduate Center CUNY.
 In 2018-2019 I am a Laurance S. Rockefeller Visiting Fellow at the University Center for Human Values at Princeton University.

 I am also planning a book on feminism and the archive.
 Anglo-American feminism, from the late 1970s through the 1990s, was conceptualized as a recovery project in which neglected works of women’s writing would literally be salvaged from obscurity.
 In the era of digitized archives, what happens to this core mission of academic feminism?
 This book project starts with a history of feminist research, but locates it in the context of changing views of work, the rise of professionalism and the growth of the information economy, from the nineteenth century onwards.

-My most recent book is Romance’s Rival: Familiar Marriage in Victorian Fiction, published by Oxford University Press, 2016), which won the NAVSA Best Book Prize for 2016 and was chosen as one of Choice‘s Outstanding Academic Books of 2016.
+My most recent book is Romance’s Rival: Familiar Marriage in Victorian Fiction (Oxford University Press, 2016), which won the NAVSA Best Book Prize for 2016 and was chosen as one of Choice‘s Outstanding Academic Books of 2016.
 Romance’s Rival argues that the marriage plot worked through anxieties about the emergence of romantic marriage by putting a ‘familiar’ suitor (a trusted neighbor, cousin, etc) into competition with a ‘romantic’ suitor (a dashing but perhaps untrustworthy stranger).
 In deciding whom to marry, the woman was also deciding whether to pursue a life of personal pleasure or continued enmeshment in her existing social networks, whether to announce herself a liberal agent or a relational being.
 The marital decision was, therefore, a larger decision about the woman’s own identity.
 Romance’s Rival explores the development of female subjectivity from the seventeenth through the twentieth century and rewrites the history of the novel, prioritizing female agency and preferences.
 It looks at several varieties of familiar marriage: marrying a neighbor, a cousin, a disabled man, and a colleague, and it asks why women might genuinely have preferred such unions to marriages based on romantic pleasure.